golangci/golangci-lint/README.md

 We don't recommend vendoring `golangci-lint` in your repo: you will get troubles updating `golangci-lint`.
 Please, use recommended way to install with the shell script: it's very fast.

+If you are seeing errors on Travis CI, try running `go mod download` before running `golangci-lint run`.

 **Do I need to run `go install`?**

 No, you don't need to do it anymore.